 What should you talk about during this time?
 You could start by focusing on your respective needs for communication and quiet time.
 From there move on to express your feelings to one another about outside friendships and recreation.
 Make a conscious effort to use "I" statements to convey your feelings of being pressured, overwhelmed, or discouraged.
 In other words, don't blame or attack your spouse.
 The goal is for the speaker to be heard and understood.
 If you need to take a time-out, schedule a reunion session within twenty-four hours for further discussion.
 This will give both of you a sense of reassurance and safety.

-If you need help putting these concepts into practice, don't hesitate to give our staff a call.
+If you need help putting these concepts into practice, call us.
 Our counselors would be more than happy to discuss your situation with you over the phone.
 They can also provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
-You can contact our Counseling Department at this number.
-One of them will be in touch just as soon as they're able.

 Your Attitude in Marriage Matters: Dr. Gary Chapman talks about why your attitude is the most important factor in creating a positive atmosphere in your marriage, especially with choosing to love your spouse and do good toward them.